 - Enforceability of decisions.

 E-commerce giants such as eBay and PayPal have a tiered ODR mechanism, using assisted negotiation software to settle disputes.
 In this way, PayPal settles roughly 60 million disputes a year.
 In India, ODR is yet to garner wide appreciation.
-Most of the work is still in their testing stage.
+Most of the work is still in its testing stage.
 India has to settle its own set of issues before being capable of fully embracing ODR to enable justice in the post coronavirus era.

 Points of Interest